Space explorers seek alliances with power companies to accomplish new missions

 The international space community is targeting a new wave of space missions destined for cold, dark and distant environments in the solar system while promoting a greater involvement of human operators in deep space and on long duration journeys.
 Under these operational scenarios, a robust, efficient and diversified supply of electricity and heat is required.
 Sole reliance on power from photovoltaic cells would prevent many of these exploration ambitions from being realised.

 Technologies using radioisotopes have been identified as one important component required to achieve a diversified supply of power in space.
 Radioisotope systems can provide a baseline continuous supply of electricity and heat; operational safety, by assuring long-term continuity and autonomy; competitive mass to power ratios and increased science return by increasing access to the remote regions of the solar system.

-The ESA Innovation Exchange – Radioisotopes for Science, Exploration and Applications on 27-28 June 2018 at ESTEC in Noordwijk – offers the European space community and potential international partners the opportunity to discuss the role, implications and impacts of European space nuclear power systems utilising americium-241 in exploration efforts as well as the diverse non-space uses of americium-241 as a product in its own right, or as a component of energy systems.
+The ESA Innovation Exchange – Radioisotopes for Science, Exploration and Applications on 27-28 June 2018 at ESTEC in Noordwijk – offered the European space community and potential international partners the opportunity to discuss the role, implications and impacts of European space nuclear power systems utilising americium-241 in exploration efforts as well as the diverse non-space uses of americium-241 as a product in its own right, or as a component of energy systems.

-The two-day event will focus on:
+The two-day event focused on:

 - Sharing the state-of-the-art of the 241 Americium for space and non-space purposes,

 - Radioisotope applications in electrical and thermal power generation,